Skip to main content

 Enhance threat hunting and incident response with Bitdefender Live Search.
 Proactively combat threats on Windows, Linux and macOS.

 Hackers use different techniques to gain unauthorized access to the corporate network.
 One of the most common relies on locating vulnerable systems accessible from the Internet.
-Depending on the application vulnerability can be exploited and lead for example to remote code execution which happened to use in the zero-day critical vulnerability like Log4j2 or ProxyShell.
+Depending on the application, a vulnerability can be exploited and lead, for example, to remote code execution, which occurred with a zero-day critical vulnerability like Log4j2 or React2Shell.
 This kind of software vulnerability enables a remote attacker to take control of a system and all its data and applications.

-Once attackers gain entry points to the organization, they can initiate additional actions seeking out value targets and sensitive data.
-Using sophisticated techniques like phishing email attackers can spoof user passwords and gain valid credentials.
-The next step can be to move laterally within the network, and the attackers can use legitimate, pre-existing system binaries, scripts, and libraries, employing Living Off The Land (LOTL) techniques.
+Once attackers gain entry points to your organization, they can initiate additional actions seeking out valuable targets and sensitive data.
+This progression is often referred to as the Path of Post-Compromise Attack.
+The next step is often moving laterally within the network.
+Attackers can use legitimate, pre-existing system binaries, scripts, and libraries, employing Living Off The Land (LOTL) techniques.

-In the described above scenario, actions made by the attackers cannot be detected by standard protection functionality because the attackers are using vulnerabilities, valid credentials, or trusted applications.
-On the other hand, each action generates events which can be valuable for threat hunting and incident response capabilities.
+In the scenario described above, actions made by the attackers cannot be detected by standard protection functionality because they are using vulnerabilities, valid credentials, or trusted applications.
+On the other hand, each action generates events which are invaluable for your threat hunting and incident response capabilities.

-Without specialized tools, the customers suffer from a lack of direct visibility into live data, and events.
-This leads to a lack of understanding of the organization’s current state about whether the company was breached/vulnerable and how many systems were affected.
+Without specialized tools, you may suffer from a lack of direct visibility into live data and events.
+This leads to a lack of understanding of your organization’s current state—whether the company was breached, where it is vulnerable, and how many systems were affected.

 Functionality Overview

-Administrators can access a comprehensive management layer for Osquery, encompassing and visual management through the intuitive Control Center.
-This approach ensures that security analysts can seamlessly engage with Osquery and perform essential tasks without leaving the GravityZone console as an all-in-one security management platform.
+You can access a comprehensive management layer for Osquery, encompassing and visual management through the intuitive Control Center.
+This approach ensures that you or your security analysts can seamlessly engage with Osquery and perform essential tasks without leaving the GravityZone console as an all-in-one security management platform.

-The administrators have at their disposal more than 340 predefined queries ready to be employed out of the box, thereby ensuring effortless management.
+You have at your disposal more than 340 predefined queries ready to be employed out of the box, thereby ensuring effortless management.

-Additionally, administrators have the flexibility to create new queries tailored to their specific needs, which can be saved in a private collection for repeated use.
-With access to over 390 tables, including 280 custom tables exposing EDR cache data from Bitdefender's technology, administrators can easily build new queries.
-The GravityZone web console provides a user-friendly schema helper panel, facilitating the query creation process through its embedded guidance.
+Additionally, you have the flexibility to create new queries tailored to your specific needs, which can be saved in a private collection for repeated use.
+With access to over 390 tables, including more than 130 custom tables exposing EDR cache data from Bitdefender's technology, you can easily build new queries.
+These custom tables significantly enhance your threat hunting capabilities by providing granular visibility into behavioral artifacts that standard OS tables might overlook.

-Administrators can edit their previously saved queries, giving them the flexibility to modify and refine queries as needed.
-This essential feature promotes adaptability and ensures that users can keep their queries up to date, aligning them with evolving security requirements.
+You can edit your previously saved queries, giving the flexibility to modify and refine queries as needed.
+This essential feature promotes adaptability and ensures that you can keep your queries up to date, aligning with evolving security requirements.

-In addition, Live Search offers functionality allowing users to submit queries to multiple systems based on specific inclusion criteria.
-Whether selecting specific inventory objects or defining generic inclusion criteria based on system characteristics or metadata tags, users can tailor their queries precisely.
-This versatility enables organizations to efficiently target specific endpoints or groups of endpoints, streamlining their threat hunting and incident-response efforts.
+In addition, Live Search offers functionality allowing submit queries to multiple systems based on specific inclusion criteria.
+Whether selecting specific inventory objects or defining generic inclusion criteria based on system characteristics or metadata tags, you can tailor your queries precisely.
+This versatility enables organizations to efficiently target specific endpoints or groups of endpoints, streamlining threat hunting and incident-response efforts.

 The GravityZone console display of query results further enhance the usability of Live Search.
-Users can view the query results, facilitating quick analysis and providing immediate visibility into potential security issues.
+You can view the query results, facilitating quick analysis and providing immediate visibility into potential security issues.
 Additionally, Live Search offers the functionality of exporting query results.
-This feature enables users to generate comprehensive reports that capture query findings, facilitating further analysis, sharing with stakeholders, or inclusion in incident response documentation.
+This feature enables you to generate comprehensive reports that capture query findings, facilitating further analysis, sharing with stakeholders, or inclusion in incident response documentation.

 Example of Usage

 The security team (like Bitdefender MDR) could use Live Search for threat hunting to discover this attack in its initial stages and proactively search for any potential threats.
-By querying for indicators of compromise (IOCs), such as suspicious registry keys, network connections, or system events, security teams can identify potential threats before they become full-blown incidents.
-In our case, security engineers can search any remote connections, scripts, DNS tunnelling, or PowerShell execution inside the organization.
+By querying for indicators of compromise (IOCs), such as suspicious registry keys, network connections, or system events, your team can identify potential threats before they become full-blown incidents.
+In our case, security engineers can search for remote connections, scripts, DNS tunnelling, or PowerShell execution inside the organization.

 After discovering the ongoing attack, the security team could use it for forensic and root cause analysis.
 Live Search can be used to gather forensic evidence after a security incident.
 By querying for information about file modifications, process information, and other indicators, security teams can piece together a timeline of events and identify the scope of an incident, trace the path of an attack, and identify the point of entry.